|Type of record:||Monument|

 |Name:||Extensive Late Iron Age to Roman settlement|

-An extensive Late Iron Age to Roman period area of settlement including a system of fields and droveways, rectangular and square enclosures, a ring ditch, linear features and pits, visible as a complex series of cropmarks on RAF vertical and Cambridge University, 1980 and Norfolk Landscape Archaeology oblique aerial photographs.
+An extensive Late Iron Age to Roman period area of settlement including a system of fields and droveways, rectangular and square enclosures, a ring ditch, linear features and pits is visible as a complex series of cropmarks on vertical and oblique aerial photographs.
 A watching brief in November 2009 was limited to the stripping of the topsoil and was not of sufficient depth to reveal any archaeological deposits.

 Images - none